ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-05-10-navigating-the-mlops-landscape.md

    good&mdash;of course, that may or may not always be true for ML.

 **Together, they bring about the ML lifecycle**.
-Improving this process should increase the quality-of-life of ML Researchers and software engineers.
+Improving this process should increase the quality of life of ML Researchers and software engineers.
 Investing on MLOps tools should benefit the ML lifecycle.

 ### On the machine learning lifecycle